 For many of our nonprofit partners, hand-carrying solar lights and other humanitarian aid supplies is a cost-effective way to transport aid items on international trips, especially for groups.
 Typically, for international travel, airlines allow passengers to check 1-2 bags in addition to their carry-on luggage.
 With the recent rise of budget fares, more airlines are now starting to charge for carry-on or checked luggage.
 However, the additional $25-75 cost to check a bag is still often very reasonable when compared to international shipping rates.

-Before you fly, there are three things you can do to prepare for your trip: pack according to your airline’s baggage policy, understand how to comply with TSA battery regulations, and prepare documentation that you might need for customs clearance.
+Once you have done all your packing and you are ready to fly, consider these three things for your trip: pack according to your airline’s baggage policy, understand how to comply with TSA battery regulations, and prepare documentation that you might need for customs clearance.

 Airlines have stated weight and size limits for both carry-on and checked luggage.
 You can look up your airline’s baggage limits on their website, or a comparison chart like this one.
 If you’re checking a bag, it may be cheaper to pay for it online when you check in, rather than waiting until you get to the airport.

 LuminAID lights pack flat for easy transport, which means you can fit a LOT of lights in your luggage.
 When co-founders Anna and Andrea flew to Puerto Rico after Hurricane Maria, we fit 106 PackLite Max 2-in-1 Phone Chargers into a checked roller bag suitcase.

 Check out this post for charts that show the size and weight of the boxes our lights ship in.
 Be aware that your bags may have a 40-50lb weight limit, so you might want to divide lightweight but bulky items like clothes between several suitcases to stay under the per-bag limit.
 Be sure to account for the weight of the bag itself.